groundtruth/PoziMobile/README.md

 ## External dependencies

-PoziMobile depends on some small web services to handle server-side persistence.
+PoziMobile is a browser-based app that depends on a separate web service to handle server-side querying and persistence.
-[RestfulGeof](http://github.com/groundtruth/restful_geof) was built to perform this function.
+[RestfulGeof](http://github.com/groundtruth/restful_geof) is that web service.

 ## Deployment